-Figure 27

-Parties to the Protocol
+Parties

+This section provides information about Parties to the Cartagena Protocol and signatories to its Supplementary Protocol, procedures for becoming a Party, as well as compiled data on National Contacts and Competent Authorities, National Reports, and status of contributions to the Trust Funds.

+List of Parties

-The link for Parties to the Protocol takes the user to a page which provides a summary of the status of ratification and entry into force for each Party to the Protocol.
-The table lists countries that have signed, ratified, accepted, approved or acceded to the Protocol and the date at which the Protocol entered into force in each country.
+The link for List of Parties takes the user to the Parties to the Protocol and signatories to the Supplementary Protocol pages which provide summaries of the status of ratification and entry into force for each Party to the Protocol.
+There are two tabs on the top of the page: Cartagena Protocol on Biosafety and Nagoya – Kuala Lumpur Supplementary Protocol on Liability and Redress that allows the user switching to the corresponding page.
+The introductory paragraph on each page is followed by the table that lists countries that have signed, ratified, accepted, approved or acceded to the Protocol and the date at which the Protocol entered into force in each country.
 Each country name provides a link to the Country Profile, which provides summary information about all records registered in the BCH by that country.